 [Recipe on BettyCrocker]

 Philadelphia is home to Rocky Balboa, the Liberty Bell, Knife Violence, and Cheesesteak.
 You throw some mushrooms on the hoagie and some whiz, you get some grilled onions, a deep fried Twinkie, and strips of lean steak.
 If you haven’t had it in the heart of Philly, you haven’t had it.

-There’s subs, and then there’s true Po’ Boys.
+There are subs, and then there are true Po’ Boys.
 Named after the streetcar strike workers of 1929, this is a whole homecooked meal on a footlong bun.
 Layered with fried shrimp or oysters, then throw a whole garden atop it along with some vinegar and pepper.

 Grilled Peanut butter and honey with banana, and a rasher of bacon, just like the king had.
 Only without a fistful of quaaludes and barbiturates.

 This is where you should upgrade your tuna salad to live.
 Slap your choice of sharp cheeses over the top then heat it up for a gooey slice of goodness.

 [Recipe on FoodNetwork]